Blazing-Blast/Cardgame/Sun.md

 This cannot heal above the maximum health of the cards.

-These allies are determined by casting a ray, from the postion of the structure, to the opposing side.
+These allies are determined by casting a ray, from the position of the structure, to the opposing side.
 The ray only stops when an enemy card is found.
 Every card in the ray (except the enemy at the end), will be healed.